Limon-7/redux-core/README.md

     export const slice.reducer
     ```

+    - **prepare():**
-    - prepare(): If want to customize action payload the reducer argument object should be an object instead of a function.This objcet conatain at least 2 properties: **i. reducer ii.prepare**.
+      If want to customize action payload the reducer argument object should be an object instead of a function.This objcet conatain at least 2 properties: **i. reducer ii.prepare**.
 This reducer property is a case reducer function while the **prepare** field is a callback function.

-    ```
+    ```js
     export const slice = createSlice({
        name: "todo",//reducer name
        initialState: { //initial state